foundriesio/docs/source/rtos/workflow.rst

 After installing the RTOS MicroPlatform repositories and build environment, the Zephyr and mcuboot build systems and other tools can be used directly.
 However, these interfaces can be hard to use when first developing applications.
-For this reason, RTOS MicroPlatform provides a helper script, also named ``genesis``, which provides a higher-level interface.
+For this reason, the RTOS MicroPlatform provides a helper script, also named ``genesis``, which provides a higher-level interface.